rOpenSpain/caRtociudad/README.md

 ## Mapping

 Function `get_cartociudadmap` downloads static maps from Cartociudad servers and tries to imitate the behaviour of `ggmap::get_googlemap`.
 The query below returns a map that can be then plotted using `ggmap` after possibly adding other features (points, segments, paths, etc.).
-The second parameter in the call to `get_cartociudadmap` indicates that the map will cover an area of an approximate radious of 1 km.
+The second parameter in the call to `get_cartociudadmap` indicates that the map will cover an area of an approximate radius of 1 km.

 ```
 soria <- cartociudad_geocode("ayuntamiento soria")